 Five Bay Area kitchen designers chime in with their picks for this year’s top kitchen color trends.

 Ready to kick off a major kitchen remodeling project this year?
 We polled six Bay Area interior designers to find out the top color trends for 2015.
 Our designers agree: deep grays, blues, and that ever-popular white on white will reign this year.

 Alexandra Berkovich of European Kitchens & Design Studios says shades of blue, ranging from bright, cheerful blues to deep hues will be popular.
 “It’s barely February, and already several customers have come into our store asking for kitchen cabinets in blue,” says Alexandra.
 “This is the case for customers looking for modern kitchens as well as traditional kitchen designs.”

-Tineke Triggs of Artistic Designs for Living in San Francisco said she expects to see blue as well as black and dark gray colors.
+Tineke Triggs of Artistic Designs for Living in San Francisco expects to see blue as well as black and dark gray colors.
 “Dark colors tend to act as a base, to help the walls recede.
 But in the kitchen, dark cabinets make a strong visual statement and hopefully add interest to the countertops and textural accents we often find in the backsplash,” she said.
 “You shouldn’t be afraid to make a bold design statement [in a room] where people converge.”